St Kilda Junction: History

 The intersection took the form of a large oval roundabout with another road link in the middle between the close edges.
 The trams from St Kilda Road traversed most of the intersection before splitting into three paths.
-Things were made all the more difficult by the fact that Queens Road joined the intersection at the point where the left service road of St Kilda Road left it.
+Things were made all the more difficult by the fact that Queens Road joined the intersection at the point where the western service road of St Kilda Road left it.

 In the late 1960s, the Bolte Government proposed plans for a major overhaul of the intersection, which ultimately led to its existing form.

 Queens Road was rerouted slightly so it would enter the roundabout in the middle of its long side.
 It was then lowered, so that it passed under the intersection, to join a new street, Queens Way, which led into Dandenong Road (as Wellington Street had done before it.)
 Wellington Street's tram service was also re-directed along Queens Way.
 National Route 1 (or Alternate National Route 1, as it became when the Monash Freeway was built) was rerouted down Queens Road-Queens Way-Dandenong Road because it was much easier for traffic to pass the junction that way than from St Kilda Road.
 High Street was widened and became the southern part of St Kilda Road.